-Twitter, for many, has become a preferred medium of communication in recent years.
-Your email message may never get read or, in the worst case, may get caught in the Spam folder but tweets are less likely to suffer from such issues.
+Twitter, for many, has become a preferred medium of communication.
+Your email messages may never get read or, in the worst case, may get caught in the Spam folder but tweets and @mentions are very likely to get noticed.

-When you are travelling or take a “disconnected” vacation, with limited or no access to the Internet, you create an “out of office” reply in your email program to let people know that you won’t be able to respond to them right away.
+When you are travelling or going on a vacation, with limited access to the Internet, you often create an “out of office” reply in your email program to let people know that you won’t be able to respond to them right away.
 How about doing something similar for people who are trying to reach you through Twitter?

 What will the Twitter Auto-Responder do